 The European Medicines Agency also completed a review of the safety and effectiveness of sibutramine.
-The Agency's Committee for Medicinal Products for Human Use, or CHMP, has concluded that the benefits of sibutramine do not outweigh its risks, and that all marketing authorizations for medicines containing sibutramine should be suspended throughout Europe.
-We are unable to determine the impact on QNEXA, if any, of the recent actions in the U.S. and Europe with regards to sibutramine.
-Recently, Orexigen Therapeutics, manufacturers of Contrave, an investigational drug for the treatment of obesity, received a CRL from the FDA requesting that a long-term, randomized, placebo-controlled cardiovascular outcomes study be completed prior to refiling the NDA.
+The Agency's CHMP has concluded that the benefits of sibutramine do not outweigh its risks, and that all marketing authorizations for medicines containing sibutramine should be suspended throughout Europe.
+We are unable to determine the impact on Qnexa, if any, of the recent actions in the U.S. and Europe with regards to sibutramine.
+Orexigen Therapeutics, manufacturers of Contrave, an investigational drug for the treatment of obesity, received a CRL from the FDA requesting that a long-term, randomized, placebo-controlled cardiovascular outcomes study be completed prior to refiling the NDA.
 To date, the FDA has not requested that we perform any additional studies, including cardiovascular outcome studies pre-approval, other than the request to perform FORTRESS.
-The European Medicines Agency, or EMA, may request the results of FORTRESS and may request additional studies including cardiovascular outcome studies prior to granting approval of QNEXA in the EU.
+Our resubmission of the NDA for Qnexa states that we plan to conduct a cardiovascular outcomes study postapproval; however, the details of this study have not yet been discussed with the FDA.
+The EMA may request the results of FORTRESS and may request additional studies including cardiovascular outcome studies prior to granting approval of Qnexa in the EU.
+According to Orexigen, the FDA requested a cardiovascular outcomes trial with an interim analysis to enable possible FDA approval of Contrave if the upper bound of the 95% confidence interval is less than 2.
+They further estimate that the interim analysis will require 87 major cardiovascular events (CV death, myocardial infarction and stroke) and will cost less than \$100 million.
 Cardiovascular outcomes studies can take several years, cost millions of dollars and may result in showing an increased risk for major adverse cardiovascular events for patients undergoing drug treatment.
-If any regulatory agency were to require additional studies, including studies to address cardiovascular events for patients undergoing drug treatment.
-If any regulatory agency were to require additional studies, including studies to address cardiovascular events for patients undergoing drug treatment.
-If any regulatory agency were to require additional studies, including studies to address cardiovascular events the impact on the timing of approved, commercialization of QNEXA, avanafil or any of our investigational drug candidates could be delayed or adversely impacted.
-Even if approved, investigational drug candidates may not be approved for all indications requested and such approval may be subje
+If any regulatory agency were to require additional studies, including studies to address cardiovascular events, the impact on the timing of approval and, if approved, commercialization of Qnexa, avanafil or any of our investigational drug candidates could be delayed or adversely impacted.
+Even if approved, investigational drug candidates may not be approved for all indications requested and such approval may be subject to limitations on the indicated uses for which the drug may be marketed and may have restricted access programs.
+Our business and reputation may be harmed by any failure or significant delay in receiving regulatory approval for the sale of any drugs resulting from our investigational drug candidates.
+As a result, we cannot predict when or whether regulatory approval will be obtained for any of our investigational drug candidates currently under development.